-• Through play they have the opportunity to learn about the natural environment, how to handle risks and most importantly to use their own initiative to solve problems and co-operate with others.
+• about the natural environment, how to handle risks and most importantly to use their own initiative to solve problems and co-operate with others.

-• Children use tools, take risks, play, learn boundaries of behaviour; both physical and social, establish and grow in confidence, self-esteem and become self -motivated.
+• to use tools, take risks, play, learn boundaries of behaviour; both physical and social, establish and grow in confidence, self-esteem and become self-motivated.